danja/NewsMonitor/README.md

 ### Running standalone (with external Fuseki SPARQL server)

 Assuming there's a Fuseki server running on http://localhost:3030 with a dataset called "feedreader".
+2023 : *host:port has to go in standalone-config.properties*

 #### To build :